This post may contain affiliate links. Please read our privacy policy.

 Tweet This

-This recipe calls for broccoli, carrots, onions, bell peppers plus ginger and garlic, but you can sub in and out any vegetables you wish.
-Just pay attention to the cooking times, starting with the more dense vegetables, which will take longer to cook (such as carrots and broccoli), and adding more delicate vegetables later (like bok choy and peas).
+This recipe calls for broccoli, carrots, onions, bell peppers, plus ginger and garlic, but you can sub in and out any vegetables you wish.
+Just pay attention to the cooking times, starting with the denser vegetables (such as carrots and broccoli), which will take longer to cook, and adding more delicate vegetables later (like bok choy and peas).

 Slicing Vegetables on the Diagonal

-If you want to make your stir fry look a bit more upscale, kit’s all in how you cut the vegetables.
-The carrots can be cut on the bias, which mean diagonal slices, which somehow gives the stir fry a bit more elegance.
-If elegance is what you’re going for in a stir fry.
-I also like to cut my sugar snap and snow peas in half on a diagonal for the same reason, and you can add those here if you wish.
+If you want to make your stir-fry look a bit more upscale, it’s all in how you cut the vegetables.
+The carrots can be cut on the bias, which means diagonal slices that somehow give the stir-fry a bit more elegance.
+(If elegance is what you’re going for in a stir-fry.)
+I also like to cut my snow and sugar snap peas in half on a diagonal for the same reason, and you can add those here if you wish.

 - Shrimp Lo Mein